 So the Supreme Court has to send these elections back to the state legislatures, which is where the Constitution says that electors ought to be appointed or decided.

-And that's quite an interesting argument, but it points to the bigger issue I highlighted in my book, which is that if you zoom out a little bit, take a step back from the voter fraud question.
+And that's quite an interesting argument, but it points to the bigger issue I highlight in my book, which is that if you zoom out a little bit, take a step back from the voter fraud question.

-Just look at this election As a whole.
+Just look at this election as a whole.

-And the changing of the rules halfway through was part of that.
+This was not run in a free and fair way, and the changing of the rules halfway through was part of that.

 Well, but that's the unconstitutional part of it.

-You know, and then you can look specifically at the state legislature, for example, I I've been saying now for the longest time this Pennsylvania case is real, uh, because the state legislature there violated the state's uh statutory language, constitutional language, state constitution, uh, which they cannot do because there is a process to change the constitution in the state of Pennsylvania.
+For example, I've been saying now for the longest time, this Pennsylvania case is real because the state legislature there violated the state's statutory language, constitutional language, state constitution, which they cannot do because there is a process to change the Constitution in the state of Pennsylvania.

-In Wisconsin, they don't allow for for mail in balloting, and for those that get absentee balloting, there is a process and procedure, but yet all of that was pushed aside and new rules that were illegal were adopted for over two hundred thousand ballots uh in the state of Georgia.
+And for those that get absentee balloting, there is a process and procedure, but yet all of that was pushed aside and new rules that were illegal were adopted for over 200,000 ballots in the state of Georgia.

 Right.

-They call it safe elections project, but they only ran those projects in counties that were heavily democratic.
+But they only ran those projects in counties that were heavily Democratic.

-So if you are a voter living in a Republican county, you had less help and support from the government because of these private donations, which may themselves be illegal, but they may also be unconstitutional because you had a privately funded election operation in Democrat counties, helping local authorities turn out the vote.
+So if you are a voter living in a Republican county, you had less help and support from the government because of these private donations, which may themselves be illegal.

 So there's that element to it as well.

-But you know, you pointed out something interesting there with the consent agreement.
+But, you know, you pointed out something interesting there with the consent agreement.

 What is a consent agreement?